ycrc/ycrc.github.io/docs/ai/gpu-jobstats.md

 All GPU nodes provide access to many GPUs on a single node.

-Common observations:
+Common observations for struggling jobs:

-- only one GPU shows memory usage (issue with multi-GPU setup)
+- Only one GPU shows memory usage (issue with multi-GPU setup)
-- low average utilization across devices (not loading enough data on GPU)
+- Low average utilization across devices (not loading enough data on GPU)
-- uneven memory distribution
+- Uneven memory distribution

 These patterns typically indicate misconfigured device placement.